Privacy notice

 This data will be used by our admin team to manage your membership with Letchworth Sinfonia and to organise and run our activities.

-Mailing list subscribers: for marketing and promotion
+4. Mailing list subscribers: for promoting our concerts

 We offer everybody the opportunity to sign up (consent) to receive marketing and promotional information on the orchestra’s activities.